player64/home-automation-frontend/README.md

 # Home automation - Frontend VUE.js
-The purpose of this project is to develop a user-friendly web application where a user will be able to manage its devices.
+This project aims to develop a user-friendly web application where a user will be able to manage its devices.
 By automating various tasks such as enable/disable based on the current environment state read from the sensors, electrical appliances will help reduce the energy bill, e.g., the system will disable a heater if the temperature in the room reaches a certain value.
-This part is GUI for this project.
+This part is GUI for the project.
-It utilises the backend REST API of application available in the link [Home automation backend Django](https://github.com/player64/home-automation-backend).
+It utilises the backend REST API of the application available in the link.
+[Home automation backend Django](https://github.com/player64/home-automation-backend).

 This project uses the following packages: